natcap/invest.users-guide/source/en/urban_nature_access.rst

 Calculate Urban Nature Demand
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Derived from the population layer and the user-supplied urban nature
+Derived from the population layer and the user-defined urban nature
 demand, this measures the amount of accessible urban nature required to
 adequately supply all people in each pixel.